symokevo/dev/ruby/debugging/README.md

 * Therefore declaring log level as **INFO** will only show logs from the **INFO** level and above ie. <br>
 **info, warn, error, fatal** <br>
 * **logger.level = Logger::ERROR** will only show ERROR and FATAL

+logger class allows using a string to configure the log level from an external config input like config file<br>
+or an environment variable. eg. <br>
+logger = Logger.new(STDOUT, level: "error") or <br>
+logger = Logger.new(STDOUT, level: ENV[:LOG_LEVEL])<br>

+## Logger output destinations
+- STDOUT (Standard output), STDERR (Standard error), File
+## Log file
+- a file created from the logger class to keep system logs for the program<br>
+## Formatting the log
+* Custom Date Formats
+You could use: logger.datetime_format = "%I:%M:%S:%P " where:<br>
+%I: Hour (12-hour clock)<br>
+%M: Minute <br>
+%S: Second <br>
+%P: Meridian indicator(am/pm) <br>
+## Log file Management:
+- log files easily go out of control over time<br>
+You can avoid this issue by configuring log retention and rollover. use either:

+* Size-Based Retention
+Specify the exact size of the log files and the number to keep before being erased. eg size <= 100mb <br>
+and keep only upto 5 of them. totaling to 500mb at maximum. <br>
+You can also keep local copies for history purposes.<br>

+* Time-based Retention
+This means that you could roll over your logs on a daily, weekly or monthly basis.